kailash-manasarovar/statement/docs/timeline/2023/june.md

 - I still couldn't believe that everyone would want me out.
 There was no reason for it, so I went back
 - I'm also stubborn and deeply against injustices of all kinds
 - I walk my talk as much as possible

+## Twitter

+- I'm still having this weird "communication" with the account I think is Vidal's account